MichaelELeonard/CryptoClustering/README.md

 ## Crypto Clustering with K-MEANS

-To start the analysis, the data needed to be scaled to ensure consistency throughout the data set.
+To start the analysis, the data needed to be scaled to ensure consistency throughout the dataset.
 This was accomplished by using StandardScaler which is available in the scikit-learn library.
 An example of the scaled data can be seen below.

 <img src="Readme Pics/Pic 3.png" width="1481" height="185">